Adolph Cornelis van Bruggen: Bibliography

-Most of Dolf's scientific work has been devoted to land snails, especially those from subsaharan Africa and the islands surrounding this continent.
+Most of van Bruggen's scientific work has been devoted to land snails, especially those from subsaharan Africa and the islands surrounding this continent.
 Although there are few families on which he has not published, there are three families that may be considered his particular area of expertise and fascination: the pulmonate families Streptaxidae and Achatinidae and the operculate (caenogastropod) family Maizaniidae.

-The interest in the carnivorous family Streptaxidae was undoubtedly raised by Dolf's prolonged stay in South Africa, quite possibly inspired by Matthew William Kemble Connolly’s (1939) impressive monograph on the South African non-marine Mollusca, in which a picture of an extremely diverse and aesthetically appealing streptaxid radiation was painted.
+The interest in the carnivorous family Streptaxidae was undoubtedly raised by van Bruggen's prolonged stay in South Africa, quite possibly inspired by Matthew William Kemble Connolly’s (1939) impressive monograph on the South African non-marine Mollusca, in which a picture of an extremely diverse and aesthetically appealing streptaxid radiation was painted.
 In all, he described three new genera and 60 new species and subspecies of Streptaxidae, all but four from Africa.

-Achatinidae are a family of rather large land snails, and, in spite of their size, one that poses tremendous taxonomic problems, and Dolf is one of the few people who knows his way in the chaotic taxonomy of this group.
+Achatinidae are a family of rather large land snails, and, in spite of their size, one that poses tremendous taxonomic problems, and van Bruggen is one of the few people who knows his way in the chaotic taxonomy of this group.
 He devoted various papers partly or wholly to the family and introduced six new species and subspecies.
 He was a friend of the recently deceased American Achatinidae specialist Albert Raymond Mead (1915–2009).
 They regularly exchanged opinions, but did not publish jointly.

 A third group that apparently has his special interest are the terrestrial operculates, formerly known as ‘Prosobranchia’, a heterogeneous assemblage of gastropods with an operculum and separate males and females (in contrast to the hermaphrodite pulmonate land snails).
 Operculate gastropods appear to be particularly poorly represented in subsaharan Africa in comparison to other continents, especially tropical Asia.
-Since the early 1980s Dolf has taken it on him to revise the African representatives of this group, especially the families Maizaniidae and Cyclophoridae.
+Since the early 1980s van Bruggen has taken it on him to revise the African representatives of this group, especially the families Maizaniidae and Cyclophoridae.
 This study resulted in the description of three new subgenera and ten new species (thereby doubling the number of African taxa known), and a series of papers with careful descriptions, keys and biogeographic analyses of the ‘prosobranch’ fauna in Africa and beyond.

 Taxa described

-New taxa described by Dolf van Bruggen include (with type locality listed):
+New taxa described by van Bruggen include (with type locality listed):